Tango-Kanzaki Station

-Tango-Kanzaki Station (丹後神崎駅, Tango-Kanzaki-eki) is a passenger railway station in located in the city of Maizuru, Kyoto Prefecture, Japan, operated by the private railway company Willer Trains (Kyoto Tango Railway).
+Tango-Kanzaki Station (丹後神崎駅, Tango-Kanzaki-eki) is a passenger railway station located in the city of Maizuru, Kyoto Prefecture, Japan, operated by the private railway company Willer Trains (Kyoto Tango Railway).

 Lines

 Tango-Kanzaki Station is a station of the Miyazu Line, and is located 12.7 kilometers from the terminus of the line at Nishi-Maizuru Station.

 Station layout

 The station consists of a single ground-level side platform serving one bi-directional track.
 The station is unattended.

 Adjacent stations

 History

 The station was opened on June 22, 1957.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 14 passengers daily.